ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 ### Autoencoder 15:00 in Aleksa' LDM paper review

+#### Encoder

 Pre-trained autoencoders.

 Encoder: Stacks of convolution (3x3 kernels!!), activation function, downsampling blocks, exactly what you'd find in a U-Net.
 Downsampling is by predefined factor f!
 Double check what Resnet blocks are.
+In latent space of encoder, image features are actually self-attended to.
+Latent representations are "unrolled" as feature embeddings, then self-attention is performed.
+"Every token attends to every other token".

+Conv -> ResNet blocks -> self-attention -> Normalization -> downsampling

+#### Decoder

 Decoder: Stacks of convolution, activation functions, Resnet Blocks, upsampling, exactly what you'd find in U-Net.

+Conv -> ResNet blocks -> self-attention -> Normalization -> upsampling

-Perceptual loss: Compare pre-trained VGG16 network latent representations (multiple) of your encoded-decoded images to the original via MSE.
+Perceptual loss: Compare pre-trained VGG16 network latent representations (multiple (5)) of your encoded-decoded images to the original via MSE.
 Comparing semantic information captured as opposed to perceptual information which can contain uncooperative high-frequency details.

 Patch-based adversarial loss: Intuitive patch-based approach, scalars on patches of matrices tell you whether that patch is real or not.
 Latent-based patches?
 Read Pix2Pix to double check.